infosecn1nja/Red-Teaming-Toolkit/README.md

 * **make-pdf-embedded** a tool to create a PDF document with an embedded file. https://github.com/DidierStevens/DidierStevensSuite/blob/master/make-pdf-embedded.py
 * **avet** (AntiVirusEvasionTool) is targeting windows machines with executable files using different evasion techniques. https://github.com/govolution/avet
 * **EvilClippy** A cross-platform assistant for creating malicious MS Office documents.
 Can hide VBA macros, stomp VBA code (via P-Code) and confuse macro analysis tools.
 Runs on Linux, OSX and Windows. https://github.com/outflanknl/EvilClippy
+* **CallObfuscator** Obfuscate windows apis from static analysis tools and debuggers. https://github.com/d35ha/CallObfuscator
+* **Donut** is a shellcode generation tool that creates position-independant shellcode payloads from .NET Assemblies.
+This shellcode may be used to inject the Assembly into arbitrary Windows processes. https://github.com/TheWover/donut

 ## Delivery
 ### Phishing